-A time-limited, financial aid program for parents with dependent children.
-Formerly known as AFDC (Aid to Families with Dependent Children).
+The Utah name for Aa time-limited, financial aid program for parents with dependent children.
+Formerly known as AFDC (Aid to Families with Dependent Children) The federal name for the program is Temporary Assistance for Needy Families (TANF).

 Fetal Alcohol Syndrome (FAS)